andrewkshim/react-animatronics/docs/walkthrough.md

 manually play back the animation by adjusting the slider or the "Current Frame" input.

-To hide the panel, you can click the blue tab in the upper left.
+To hide the panel, you can click the blue "Hide Debug Panel" tab in the upper left.

 To render the panel in a separate window, click on the "Window" button in the upper right.

-It's up to you to control when you render the `<DebugPanel>`.
+It's up to you to determine when to render the `<DebugPanel>`.
 You'll probably want to put it behind a `NODE_ENV === 'production'` check or just leave it out entirely and only use it when needed.